Come Together at Temple Sinai

 • Note the income and dues level amount when you complete your membership application.

-• If your wish to contribute through a gift of securities, Israel bonds, or through your fund at the Jewish Foundation or your family foundation, please contact Ronna Rubin at ronna@templesinai.net.
+• If you wish to make a gift through securities, Israel bonds, your fund at the Jewish Foundation or your family foundation, please contact Ann Rosenfield at ann@templesinai.net

-The next generation of Temple Sinai is leading the way forward by doing Jewish.
-These young adults, ranging in age from 22 to 36, have the opportunity to connect to the Jewish community through social events, networking evenings, social action projects and more!
+The next generation of Temple Sinai is leading the way forward by living Jewishly.
+These young adults, ranging in age from 26 to 36, have the opportunity to connect to the Jewish community through social events, networking evenings, social action projects and more!

-Our contribution structure makes joining for young adults and young families affordable:
+Our contribution structure makes joining Temple affordable for young adults and young families:

 For married members, the age of the older spouse is determinative.